DUNE/p3s/documents/src/JOB.md

 of jobs on resources provided by the system and following their progress, consulting the log files if necessary.
 That's the extent of the instructions found below.

+Please keep track of the version number located on top of this document.
+Once incremental changes become significant the version number will be bumped up.
+It is important to refer to the right set of instructions as p3s is gradually enters operations period and adjustments are made.

 ## Preparing to run
 These instructions apply to the **lxplus** interactive Linux facility